Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Q1:

 \insight{Overall, only 59\% of ML apps protect their models. } The rest of the apps (602 in total) simply include the models in plaintext, which can be easily extracted from the app packages or installation directories.
 This result is alarming and suggests that a large number of app developers are unaware of model theft risks and fail to protect their models.
 It also shows that, for 41\% of the ML apps, stealing their models is as easy as downloading and decompressing their app packages.
 We urge stakeholders and security researchers to raise their awareness and understanding of model thefts, which is a goal of this work.

 \insight{Percentages of protected models vary across app markets.} When looking closer at each app market, it is obvious to see that Google Play has the lowest percentage of ML apps using protected models (26\%) whereas 360 Mobile Assistant has the highest (66\%) and Tencent My App follows closely (59\%).
+A similar conclusion can be drawn on the unique models (i.e., excluding reused models) found in those apps: 26\% models in Chinese apps are protected whereas the percentage of protected models in Google Play apps is 23\%.
 These percentages indicate that the apps from the Chinese markets are more active in protecting their ML models, possibly due to better security awareness or higher risks \cite{Face++Services,SenseTimest}.

 When zooming into apps and focusing on individual models (\ie some apps use multiple ML models for different functionalities), the percentages of unprotected models (Figure \ref{fig:model-enc}) become even higher.
-Overall, 4254 out of 6522 models (77\%) are unprotected and thus easily extractable and reverse engineered.
+Overall, 4,254 out of 6,522 models (77\%) are unprotected and thus easily extractable and reverse engineered.

 \point{Model Protection Across ML Frameworks} We also derive the per-ML-framework statistics on model protection (Figure \ref{fig:model-security-fw}).
 The frameworks used by a relatively small number apps, including MXNet, Mace, TFLite, and ULS, are grouped into the ``Other" category.